AbsoluteVirtueXI/protocol-audit/keystore_full_audit.md

 ### Modularity

 Library code and binary code should be separated to enhance modularity, readability and maintenance.
-`main.rs` should only contain minimum code to launch the program, and import modules, types and functionnalities from `lib.rs` crate.
+`main.rs` should only contain minimum code to launch the program, and import modules, types and functionalities from the library crate (`lib.rs`).

-Put `Keystore` struct and implementation, and all its related dependencies, in a file named `lib.rs`.
+Put `Keystore` struct and implementation, and all its related dependencies, in a file named `lib.rs` or in a dedicated submodule.
-Add `pub` visibility specifier for `Keystore` struct.
+Add `pub` visibility specifier for `Keystore` struct and make it usable from the binary crate.

 _lib.rs_: